GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zwergain.md

 -1 [Empy]
 Choose an attribute.
 It is increased by +1.

-**Languages**: You gain competency in the Common Tongue and one of: Jotine, Hyholstich, or Terraglossa. {resume}
+**Languages**: You gain competency in the Common Tongue and one of: Jotine, Hyholstich, or Terraglossa.

-**Run Speed**: You may run up to 5 yards per move.
+**Run Speed**: You may run up to 4.5 yards per move.

-**Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: You may climb up to 2.5 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: You may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 2 yards per move, presuming the water isn’t too rough.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |